reach-sh/reach-lang/docs/src/rsh/compute/index.md

 You may specify a third argument, that is of type `{!rsh} Bool`, when performing a cast.
 When `{!rsh} true`, the cast will be statically verified.
 When `{!rsh} false`, the cast will only be checked at runtime.
+If unspecified, it will default to whatever `{!rsh} verifyArithmetic` is set to.

 Numeric literals in your program are considered `{!rsh} UInt`.
 If they are cast to `{!rsh} UInt256`, then your program can contain constant `{!rsh} UInt256` values.